uwlib-cams/MARC2RDA/README.md

 ## More information and resources for participants available [on the wiki](https://github.com/uwlib-cams/MARC2RDA/wiki).
 ## To get in touch, email Crystal Yragui at cec23@uw.edu.
 # Project Roster
--Laura Akerman, [lake44me](https://github.com/lake44me), Mapping Contributor<br><br>
+-Laura Akerman, [lake44me](https://github.com/lake44me), Mapping Contributor
+<br><br>
--Sita Bhagwandin [SitaKB](https://github.com/SitaKB), Mapping Contributor<br><br>
+-Sita Bhagwandin [SitaKB](https://github.com/SitaKB), Mapping Contributor<br>
+_Sita Bhagwandin is a bibliographic metadata specialist at the KB, National Library of the Netherlands.
+She holds a master’s degree in Indology from the University of Utrecht. <br>
+Previously she has worked as a cataloguer at the Utrecht University library for 25 years.<br>
+She represents the KB, National Library of the Netherlands at the EURIG. <br>
+Her interest is RDA implemented as linked data.
+She participates in different projects in the Netherlands and abroad concerning the mapping and conversion of legacy bibliographic and authority data into RDA-RDF._ <br>
+<br><br>
 -Gordon Dunsire [GordonDunsire](https://github.com/GordonDunsire), Metadata Consultant, LRM/RDA/RDF<br>
 _Gordon Dunsire is an independent consultant who lives in Edinburgh, Scotland.
 He was formerly Head of the Centre for Digital Library Research at the University of Strathclyde.
 He has been a member of various IFLA review groups and sections concerned with cataloguing and metadata standards, and is a recipient of an IFLA Medal for his work with linked open data.
 He is a former Chair of the RDA Steering Committee and the RSC Technical Working Group.
-He is co-author of "Bibliographic information organization in the semantic web"._ <br><br>
+He is co-author of "Bibliographic information organization in the semantic web"._
+<br><br>
 -Deborah Fritz [tmqdeborah](https://github.com/tmqdeborah), Mapping Consultant, Aggregates/RDA/MARC21<br><br>
 -Cate Gerhart [CatalogerCate](https://github.com/CatalogerCate), Mapping Consultant, MARC21<br><br>
 -Theo Gerontakos [gerontakos](https://github.com/gerontakos), Mapping Contributor, Conversion Contributor, Project Supervisor<br><br>